 A cute hotel with terra-cotta colors, Hotel Sur Bacalar is an excellent option if you want to spend a few days in town before continuing your travels, and only need basic amenities.

-Located in the heart of Bacalar, Hotel Sur Bacalar offers a great combination of affordable price, walking distance to most things to do in Bacalar, and a nice quiet atmosphere.
+Located in the heart of town, Hotel Sur offers a great combination of affordable price and a nice quiet atmosphere.
 The hotel has a nice swimming pool and spacious rooms with a great design that get rave reviews from customers.

-It’s also one of the only pet-friendly hotels in Bacalar!
+It’s also one of the only pet-friendly hotels in town!

-To get to Bacalar, you can catch the ADO bus from Cancun to Chetumal with a stop in Bacalar from the main bus station in Cancun.
+To get to Bacalar, you can catch the ADO bus from Cancun to Chetumal.
 The bus also makes stops in Tulum and Playa Del Carmen.

 ✅ Another option is to rent a car in Cancun after you land at the airport.